Tracking Macros With Carb Manager (And Top 7 Macro Tracking Mistakes)

 • Tr@ce

-Tr@ce a year ago
+Tr@ce 2 years ago

 Hi.
 I tried that feature and was happy to be able to eat some extra carbs/calories given how active I was, especially on weekends, but for me, it was ruining my progress to ketosis so I switched back.
 I am new at this (~ 1 month) so maybe later I can try that feature again with better success.